Board of Directors

 Colin Thomson (PARA Marine SAR Member), Commodore since 2016

-Colin Thomson has spent most of his life in Durham Region having grown up in Ajax and now residing Brooklin.
+Colin Thomson has spent most of his life in Durham Region having grown up in Ajax and now residing in Whitby.
 While obtaining a Bachelor of Arts (Mathematics) degree from Queens University at Kingston he commenced a 9 year commitment to the Canadian Armed Forces as reserve Navy officer and released in 1998.
-In parallel, Colin undertook a career in information technology for 17 years and has been employed by Ontario Power Generation (OPG) since 2007.
-He is currently managing the OPG dive and drone inspection teams.
-Mr Thomson has been a volunteer with PARA Marine Search and Rescue since 2012 and has completed over 34 search and rescue (SAR) missions.
-Colin has been the current Commodore since 2016 and serves as a SAR instructor, the CCGA Deputy Director and District Training Coordinator for District 1.
+In parallel, Colin undertook a career in information technology for 17 years and then joined Ontario Power Generation (OPG) in 2007.
+Colin now leads Beachcomber Management and Marine Services combining his management and maritime skills for various clients.
+Colin has been a volunteer with PARA Marine Search and Rescue since 2012 and has completed over 40 search and rescue (SAR) missions.
+He has been the current Commodore since 2016 and also serves as a SAR instructor, the CCGA Deputy Director and District Training Coordinator for District 1.